solana-labs/solana/book/src/testnet-participation.md

 ```

 After a successful install, `solana-install update` may be used to easily update the cluster
-software to a newer version.
+software to a newer version at any time.

 ##### Download Prebuilt Binaries
-Binaries are available for Linux x86_64 and mac OS systems.
+If you would rather not use `solana-install` to manage the install, you can manually download and install the binaries.

 ###### Linux
 Download the binaries by navigating to